 The purpose of the test case is to verify the receiver's tolerance to multipath while keeping the test setup simple.
 This test case verifies the performance of the first position estimate.

-In this requirement 6 satellites are generated for the terminal.
+In this requirement 6 satellites are generated for the terminal for single constellation and dual constellation, and 7 satellites are generated for tripple constellation.
 Some of the satellites have a one tap channel representing the Line-Of-Sight (LOS) signal.
 The other satellites have a two-tap channel, where the first tap represents the LOS signal and the second represents a reflected and attenuated signal as specified in Annex C.2.
 The number of satellites generated for each GNSS as well as the channel model used depends on the number of systems supported by the UE and is defined in Table 6.14.
 The channel model as specified in Annex C.2 further depends on the generated signal.

 Table 6.13: Test parameter